 The ethics of abortion.
-Twice a year, I Skype with a class of high school students at the Riverdale School in New York City during their unit on abortion in a bioethics class.
+Twice a year, I Skype with a class of high school students in New York City during their unit on abortion in a bioethics class.
 They read an old essay I wrote for the Philadelphia Inquirer about prenatal testing and Down syndrome.
 I then appear in class via the computer and tell them our story about Penny’s diagnosis of Down syndrome and the subsequent decisions we made about prenatal testing with my other pregnancies.
 Each student comes prepared with a question, and I am always grateful for the chance to talk with them.

 There are new questions every time, and I always get a chance to talk about themes that run through much of the work I do.